sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 the project is to create ___"built-in commands"___ and its architecture, which makes Web Console more extendable, and it can open the door to yet another contributors.

-Finally, this project aims for making all features to be working on the inner of console.
+A point worthy of special mention is that the above features are working on the inner of console, and it does not need new things on HTML.

 ## 2. Description